espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Exploding Earth.md

 # Exploding Earth
 ![[systems-pf2e-icons-spells-exploding-earth.webp|150]]

 You throw a hard-packed ball of earth and stone at a creature, and the projectile explodes upon impact.
 Attempt a spell attack against the target's AC.
 If you hit, you deal 4d6 bludgeoning damage plus 1d6 bludgeoning splash damage.
-On a critical hit, double the initial damage, but not the splash damage, and the target you hit must succeed at a Fortitude saving throw or fall [[Prone]].
+On a critical hit, double the initial damage, but not the splash damage, and the target you hit must succeed at a Fortitude saving throw or fall [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].

 * * *